Is Hydroponic Farming Profitable?

 About the ZipFarm

-In the example given here, we are looking at the ZipFarm Full Bundle, which is our most popular indoor/vertical farm package.
-This is a small indoor farm that provides year round production and is easily by managed by a single farm operator.
+In the example given here, we are looking at the ZipFarm Intro Bundle, which is our most popular indoor/vertical farm package.
+This is a small indoor farm that provides year-round production and is easily by managed by a single farm operator.

 We have used our own data, as well as numbers from our farmers, to demonstrate profitability.
 However, since each market and each crop is unique, we have used conservative crop pricing estimates that should translate fairly well into your market.